hl2vr/hl2vr.github.io/_pages/faq.md

 ### Is the Steam Workshop supported?

-Yes, Steam Workshop is now supported!
+Yes!
 You can visit it here: [Half-Life 2: VR Mod - Steam Workshop](https://steamcommunity.com/app/658920/workshop/)

-For more information on how to upload items to the Steam Workshop, visit the [Workshop Support page](/workshop).
+For more information on how to *upload* items to the Steam Workshop, visit the [Workshop Support page](/workshop).

 <br />

 ### Is HL2VR compatible with Black Mesa?

 No. We agree that Black Mesa would be amazing in VR, but that would have to be a whole new project made by, or at least in collaboration with, the Black Mesa team.
-Unfortunately, Crowbar Collective has stated they will not be pursuing a VR version by themselves and see no feasible way to give a third party access to their source code, so a VR version is - at this point in time - unlikely to happen.
+Unfortunately, Crowbar Collective has stated they will not be pursuing a VR version by themselves, and see no feasible way to give a third party access to their source code.
+An official VR version of the retail release is - at this point in time - not planned.

 <br />